whatthewhat/simple_segment/README.md

 - `analytics.alias(...)`
 - `analytics.flush` (no op for backwards compatibility with the official gem)

-In addition it offers the ability to manually batch events with [analytics.batch](#batching).
+In addition, it offers the ability to manually batch events with [analytics.batch](#batching).

-The plan is to be an drop in replacement for the official gem, so if you find inconsistencies with `analytics-ruby` feel free to file an issue.
+The plan is to be a drop-in replacement for the official gem, so if you find inconsistencies with `analytics-ruby` feel free to file an issue.

 ## Installation